-Prerequisite: CDE-101 or CDE-110 (with a grade of C or better).
+Prerequisite/Corequisite: CDE-101 or CDE-110.

 Other Enrollment Criteria: To gain employment in the field of early childhood education the state of California requires a negative TB and Criminal Record Clearance.
 It is recommended that students begin this process while enrolled in this class.